Accessibility Statement for Slindon Parish Council

 - maps – although essential information must be provided in an accessible format like an address

-- third party content that’s under someone else’s control that the Council did not pay for it or develop it – for example, social media ‘like’ buttons
+- third party content that’s under someone else’s control that the Council did not pay for or develop – for example, social media ‘like’ buttons

 - content on intranets or extranets published before 23 September 2019 (unless a major revision is made after this date)